-At January 28, 2001, Landec's total debt, including current maturities and capital lease obligations, was approximately \$33.4 million and the total debt to equity ratio was approximately 69%.
+At July 29, 2001, Landec's total debt, including current maturities and capital lease obligations, was approximately \$38.1 million and the total debt to equity ratio was approximately 75%.
 This level of indebtedness could have significant consequences because a substantial portion of Landec's net cash flow from operations must be dedicated to debt service and will not be available for other purposes, Landec's ability to obtain additional debt financing in the future for working capital, capital expenditures or acquisitions may be limited, and Landec's level of indebtedness may limit its flexibility in reacting to changes in the industry and economic conditions generally.

-In connection with the Apio acquisition, Landec may be obligated to make future payments to the former stockholders of Apio of up to \$15.5 million for a performance based earnout and future supply of produce.
-Of this amount, \$4.1 million is due to be paid in August 2001.
+In connection with the Apio acquisition, Landec may be obligated to make future payments to the former stockholders of Apio of up to \$15.0 million for a performance based earnout and future supply of produce.
+Of this amount, \$4.1 million relates to the earn out from fiscal year 2000 that is due to be paid in December 2001.